Batyrkhanes/Python-projects/3_Scientific_Calculator/README.md

 # 🐍 My Third Python Project

 Hello!
-This is my second Python terminal project.
+This is my third Python terminal project.

 This program is **Scientific Calculator**